ryanpitts/journalists-guide-datasets/datasets/ipeds.md

 You could interpret it as:

 * `DRVEF2009_RV` - `DRV` prefix means this is a **derived variable**.
-You'll notice it references a specific year.
+You'll notice it references a specific year. `EF` represents the general category.
+  `2009` is the academic year.
 The `_RV` suffix means this variable was revised.
 This is the unique name for this variable for this year.
 * `DVEF01` - This is a short name, like a slug, that describes this variable.
   See how both lines in the same share the same short name, category, and long name?